kalekdev/uni/semester-1/lineare-algebra/notes.typ

 Some transformations, for example rotations in 2D, have no real, non-zero eigenvalues.

 === Properties
+- $"det" bold(A) = product lambda_i$ - The determinant is equal to the product of eigenvalues.
+- _Trace_ - Sum of diagonal elements of a matrix.
+This is equal to the sum of eigenvalues.
 - There can be several "lines" of eigenvectors with the same eigenvalue.
 Hence, a single eigenvalue may have an $n >= 1$ dimensional eigenspace - any vector in the span of eigenvectors with the same eigenvalue must also have the same eigenvalue.
 - If a matrix has an eigenvalue 0 it must be singular (there is a set of vectors that all become the same zero vector, information is lost and cannot be reversed).
 The eigenspace for $lambda = 0$ is simply the null space of the original matrix.
-- $"det" bold(A) = product lambda_i$ - The determinant is equal to the product of eigenvalues.
+- The inverse of a matrix has the same eigenvectors, and eigenvalues $1/(lambda_n)$ (because it brings scaled eigenvectors back to their original length).
+- The eigenvalues of repeated transformations $A^k$ are simply powered: $(lambda_n)^k$ because the same eigenvectors are simply repeatedly scaled.
-- _Trace_ - Sum of diagonal elements of a matrix.
-This is equal to the sum of eigenvalues.
+- Scalar multiplication of a matrix leads to eigenvalues multiplied by the same scalar.
+- Addition of matrices does not necessarily mean the eigenvalues can be added, algebraic rearrangement can be used to find eigenvalues of a polynomial of a matrix.

 === Finding Eigenvalues / Vectors